Skip to content

 column-format: "`%s`"

-After this configuration, MyBatis Plus will wrap database column names with backticks (“) when generating SQL statements to ensure they do not conflict with database keywords.
+After applying this configuration, MyBatis Plus will wrap database column names with backticks (`) when generating SQL statements, ensuring they don’t conflict with database keywords.

 • If you use the @TableField annotation and want to maintain global formatting, you need to set the parameter keepGlobalFormat=true.

-• You can also directly specify fixed-format database keywords in the @TableField annotation, such as @TableField("'status'").
+• You can also directly specify fixed-format database keywords in the @TableField annotation, for example @TableField("'status'").

-With the above configuration, you can globally handle database keywords to ensure the generated SQL statements are not affected by keyword conflicts.
+With the above configuration, you can handle database keywords globally, ensuring that your generated SQL statements aren’t affected by keyword conflicts.

 How to Select Different SQL Fragments Based on Database Type in XML